 Too much sitting and too little exercise is bad for your health.
 So get off your seat and make physical activity — from fitness breaks to walking meetings — part of your daily routine.By Mayo Clinic Staff

-You're doing your best to set aside time for physical activity, but finding time to exercise is a challenge.
+Finding time to exercise can be a challenge.
 Why not work out while you work?
-Consider 10 ways to add exercise to your workday routine.
+Consider 10 ways to add physical activity to your workday routine.

 Walk or bike to work.
 If you ride the bus or the subway, get off a few blocks early or at an earlier stop than usual and walk the rest of the way.
-If you drive to work, park at the far end of the parking lot — or park in the lot for a nearby building.
+If you drive to work, park at the far end of the parking lot — or park in a nearby lot.
 In your building, take the stairs rather than the elevator.

-Standing burns more calories than sitting does.
 Look for ways to get out of your chair.
 Stand while talking on the phone.
-Skip instant messaging and email, and instead walk to a colleague's desk for a face-to-face chat.
+If possible, skip instant messaging and email, and instead walk to a colleague's desk for a face-to-face chat.

-Rather than hanging out in the lounge with coffee or a snack, take a brisk walk or do some gentle stretching.
+Rather than hanging out in the lounge with coffee or a snack, take a brisk walk, hike a few flights of stairs or do some gentle stretching.
 For example, face straight ahead, then lower your chin to your chest.
-Or, while standing, grab one of your ankles — or your pant leg — and bring it up toward your buttock.
+Or, while standing, grab the back of one of your ankles — or your pant leg — and bring it up toward your buttock.
 Hold each stretch for 15 to 30 seconds.